AndreyKoltsov1997/PerformanceInvestigation/src/main/java/README.md

 ## 2.1 Configuration

-# 2.1.1 Behnchmark type
+# 2.1.1 Benchmark type

 JMH has the following modes of execution ([java doc](http://javadox.com/org.openjdk.jmh/jmh-core/0.8/org/openjdk/jmh/annotations/Mode.html)):
 * **Throughput** - measures the number of operations per second - number of times per second the method could be executed.
 Given the nature of the application (concurrent detect of numbers), that'd be better to focus on latency rather than throughput.
 * **Average time** - measures average time for a single execution.
 "Average" wouldn't be an efficient metric due to GC pauses.
-It would be much convinient to use percentiles.
+It would be much convenient to use percentiles.
-* **Sample time** - measures how long time it takes for the benchmark method to execute, including max, min time etc. A distribution of the values should be convinient for our case.
+* **Sample time** - measures how long time it takes for the benchmark method to execute, including max, min time etc. A distribution of the values should be convenient for our case.
 * **Single shot time** - measures how long time a single benchmark method execution takes to run, which doesn't include JVM warm up.
 Given the nature of our application, a single method execution should be sufficient measurement.
 * **All** - runs all benchmark modes.
 This is mostly useful for internal JMH testing.
 *